 Social workers understand the value base of the profession and its ethical standards, as well as relevant policies, laws, and regulations that may affect practice with individuals, families, groups, organizations, and communities.
 Social workers understand that ethics are informed by principles of human rights and apply them toward realizing social, racial, economic, and environmental justice in their practice.
 Social workers understand frameworks of ethical decision making and apply principles of critical thinking to those frameworks in practice, research, and policy arenas.
-Social workers recognize and manage personal values and the distinction between personal and professional values.
 Social workers understand how their evolving worldview, personal experiences, and affective reactions influence their professional judgment and behavior.
 Social workers take measures to care for themselves professionally and personally, understanding that self-care is paramount for competent and ethical social work practice.
-Social workers use rights-based, antiracist, and anti-oppressive lenses to understand and critique the profession's history, mission, roles, and responsibilities and recognize historical and current contexts of oppression in shaping institutions and social work.
+Social workers use rights-based, antiracist, and anti-oppressive lenses to understand and critique the professional practice.
+Social work.
 Social workers understand the role of other professionals when engaged in interprofessional practice.
 Social workers recognize the importance of lifelong learning and are committed to continually updating their skills to ensure relevant and effective practice.
 Social workers understand digital technology and the ethical use of technology in social work practice.

-Ca muniction on Debonion Outcome Macrons M id End Co Competency Behavior Outcome Measure FI Stdt a.
+Competency Bahavian Outcome Measure Μ id End Co Competency Behavior Outcome Measure Stdt FI Stdt a.
 Student makes ethical decisions by applying the standards of the National Association of Social Workers Code of Ethics, relevant laws and regulations, models for ethical decision making, ethical conduct of research, and additional codes of ethics within the profession as appropriate to the context. b.
 Student demonstrates professional behavior; appearance; and oral, written, and electronic communication. c.
 Student uses technology ethically and appropriately to facilitate practice outcomes. d.
 Student uses supervision and consultation to guide professional judgment and behavior.
-AC = Advanced Competence C = Competence EC = Emerging Competence IP = Insuffic cient Prog gress
+AC = Advanced Competence C = Competence EC = Emerging Competence IP = Insuffi cient Prog gress